 - Creativity is stimulated

-The Disney strategy are described in Skills for the future (Dilts with bonnissone).
+The Disney strategy are described in Skills for the future (Robert Dilts with Gino Bonnissone).

 Specific meta programs for team learning are derived from Energie door Wisselwerking (Published by Ruysdael, Author Rien van Leeuwen).